 You should try to read at least 1 books a month to learn different perspectives across a wide range of disciplines.
 I also highly recommend joining a group mastermind of other creative entrepreneurs and solopreneurs so you can get helpful emotional support and be accountable to a close-knit community of entrepreneurs.

-What Else Are You Going To Include In Your DIY MBA?
+What Else Are You Going To Include In Your Entrepreneurship MBA?

-When you commit yourself to designing your own education by creating your own DIY MBA, you will create your own opportunities.
+When you commit yourself to design your own education by creating your own entrepreneurship MBA, you will gain the power to create your own opportunities in life.